amnesica/KryptEY/README.md

 ![Chatkontrolle stoppen](https://img.shields.io/badge/chatkontrolle-stoppen-blueviolet)
 ![Stop scanning me](https://img.shields.io/badge/stop-scanning%20me-blueviolet)

-Keyboard for secure end-to-end-encrypted messages through the signal protocol in any messenger.
+An Android keyboard for secure end-to-end-encrypted messages through the signal protocol in any messenger.
 Communicate securely and independent, regardless of the legal situation or whether messengers use E2EE.
 No server needed.